null

 NEW TECHNIQUES

-One of the distinctive features of the Napoleon III, is the use of papier-mâché, which is a highly original mâché with a black background.
+One of the distinctive features of the Napoleon III, which stands out for its originality, is the use of papier-mâché mâché with a black background.
 Originating in England, this technique relies on an amalgam of paper amalgam of paper, glue and plaster, heat-solidified and molded.
 This material, then as hard as wood is then varnished, lacquered and decorated.
 This process, often often inlaid with mother-of-pearl, was adopted by French furniture makers from 1860 onwards.

 Pedestal table in wood and lacquered cardboardDetail of "burgauté" marquetry on a tilting pedestal table in wood and lacquered cardboard